R2Northstar/NorthstarBlog/_posts/2024-10-06-grunt-gamemode.md

 While I added many features, I also later removed some of VoyageDB's work which I found didn't fit in well with my new direction toward grounded gameplay.
 I removed the care package system, removing powerful weapons such as the smart pistol out of rotation, limiting grenades, removing the ability to rodeo, and as previously mentioned, wallrunning was removed entirely.
-While the intention of the limited wallrun was to allow for the climbing of walls, it felt out-of-place, and the client’s underlying visual and audio language made the intended feature feel more like a bug.
+While the intention of the limited wallrun was to allow for the climbing of walls, it felt out-of-place, and the client's underlying visual and audio language made the intended feature feel more like a bug.
 However, while most maps were almost entirely accessible through doors and stairways, many locations like rooftops were now entirely out-of-play by players, slightly reducing the amount of variety in the game.
 This shortcoming was later solved with the development of the most recognizable feature of grunt mode, its new economy and class system.
 New gamemodes and grunt versions of existing gamemodes like Hardpoint were also added to Grunt Mode 2 later in its development.